-In the early days of the internet, it was relatively rare to have a personal website where you would write down your thoughts, experiences and advice to others.
-Called a web log (Or blog for short) the concept quickly grew from being a combination of personal diary and professional resume into a way of expressing your ideas, expertise as well as the weals and woes of daily life.
+In the early days of the internet, it was relatively rare to have a personal website where you would write down your thoughts, experiences and advice for others to read.
+Called a weblog (or blog for short), the concept quickly grew from being a combination of personal diary and professional resume into a way of expressing your ideas, expertise and the weals and woes of daily life.

 Someone who runs and writes such a blog is called a blogger.